jeremylong/DependencyCheck/README.md

 Documentation and links to production binary releases can be found on the [github pages](http://jeremylong.github.io/DependencyCheck/).
 Additionally, more information about the architecture and ways to extend dependency-check can be found on the [wiki].

+## Notice

+This product uses the NVD API but is not endorsed or certified by the NVD.

 ## 9.0.0 Upgrade Notice

 **Upgrading to 9.0.0 or later is mandatory**; previous versions of dependency-check